Law enforcement in the United Kingdom: England and Wales

-A number of alternative programmes exist to join police forces, including Police Now and Fast Track programmes to the rank of Inspector and Superintendent for those with substantial management experience in other sectors.
+Several alternative programmes exist to join police forces, including Police Now and Fast Track programmes to the rank of Inspector and Superintendent for those with substantial management experience in other sectors.

 Initial Learning for the Special Constabulary

-Derived from the IPLDP and although not linked to a formal qualification as such; IL4SC requires the learning outcomes and National Occupational Standards (NOSs) are met in order to become compliant.
+Derived from the IPLDP, and although not linked to a formal qualification as such, IL4SC requires that the learning outcomes and National Occupational Standards (NOSs) be met to become compliant.
 This curriculum will bring an officer to the 'point of safe and lawful accompanied patrol'.
 This course equates to roughly 3.5 weeks of direct learning.

 PCSO National Learning Programme

-Successfully completion of the PCSO NLP over a period of six months to a year will result in a non-mandatory Certificate in Policing and this equates to 10 weeks of direct learning and consists of six mandatory units.
-Four of these units also feature within the IPLDP and being a QCF qualification, this can allow for officers wishing to become police officers for 'Recognition of Prior Learning' (RPL) and the transfer of such units to the IPLDP scheme.
+Successful completion of the PCSO NLP over a period of six months to a year will result in a non-mandatory Certificate in Policing, and this equates to 10 weeks of direct learning and consists of six mandatory units.
+Four of these units also feature within the IPLDP, and being a QCF qualification, this can allow for officers wishing to become police officers for 'Recognition of Prior Learning' (RPL) and the transfer of such units to the IPLDP scheme.

 Scotland

 All initial probationer training in Scotland is undertaken at the Scottish Police College (or SPC) at Tulliallan Castle.
-Recruits initially spend 12 weeks at the SPC before being posted to their divisions and over the next two years return to the SPC a number of times to complete examinations and fitness tests.
-Training is composed of four distinct modules undertaken at various locations with some parts being delivered locally and some centrally at the SPC.
+Recruits initially spend 12 weeks at the SPC before being posted to their divisions, and over the next two years return to the SPC several times to complete examinations and fitness tests.
+Training is composed of four distinct modules undertaken at various locations, with some parts being delivered locally and some centrally at the SPC.

 Training for Special Constables is delivered locally at seven locations throughout Scotland over a series of evenings and/or weekends.
-The training is split into two parts, with the first phase being delivered in a classroom environment before being sworn in as a Special Constable and the second phase is delivered after being sworn in.
-Upon successful completion of both parts of the training programme Special Constables are awarded a certificate of achievement and would be eligible to complete an abbreviated course at the Scottish Police College should they later wish to join the Police Service of Scotland as a regular officer.
+The training is split into two parts, with the first phase being delivered in a classroom environment before being sworn in as a Special Constable, and the second phase is delivered after being sworn in.
+Upon successful completion of both parts of the training programme, Special Constables are awarded a certificate of achievement and are eligible to complete an abbreviated course at the Scottish Police College should they later wish to join the Police Service of Scotland as a regular officer.

 Organisation of police forces

-As all police forces are autonomous organisations there is much variation in organisation and nomenclature; however, outlined below are the main strands of policing that makes up police forces:
+As all police forces are autonomous organisations, there is much variation in organisation and nomenclature; however, outlined below are the main strands of policing that make up police forces: